Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 The system will take care of both encrypting and decrypting content of data sources for you.
 No additional code will be required aside from setting up the encryption key.

-<p class="warning">If you're using the <code>Fliplet.DataSources.connectByName</code> in your custom code to access Data Sources by name you will also need to configure your encryption code to additionally connect by name as per example below:</p>
+<p class="warning">If you're using the <code>Fliplet.DataSources.connectByName</code> method in your custom code to access Data Sources by name you will also need to configure your encryption code to additionally connect by name as per example below:</p>

 ```js
 // Add this to the Global JS of your app